How smoking and quitting impact on psychotropic and other medications (useful to know)

 Heavy smokers and those who smoke unfiltered cigarettes have higher levels of enzyme activation.
 The more you inhale, the more PAHs get into your system, leading to greater enzyme induction.

 When you quit smoking, these enzyme levels quickly return to normal.
-The activity of some enzymes dropped to steady levels within a week after quitting.
-As a result, drug levels in the blood can increase when stop smoking, which might lead to higher chances of side effects or toxicity.
+The activity of some enzymes drops to steady levels within a week after quitting.
+As a result, drug levels in the blood can increase when one stops smoking, which might lead to higher chances of side effects or toxicity.

 Even though we know this, there aren’t clear guidelines for how to manage medications when you quit smoking because specific studies on these interactions are still lacking.